chanhosuh/notes-on-crypto/ethereum.md

 ## What is the Ethereum blockchain?

-The Ethereum blockchain is a replicated state machine where every node processes update events called "transactions" and updates its state accordingly.
+The Ethereum blockchain is a replicated state machine where every node processes events called "transactions" and updates its state accordingly.
 A consensus mechanism enforces eventual consistency between the nodes.
 The current consensus mechanism is based on Proof-of-Work (PoW) but will be upgraded to a Proof-of-Stake (PoS) protocol, code-named